shetty-tejas/autosend_rb/README.md

 A (hopefully, official soon) Ruby SDK for the AutoSend.com API, designed to be idiomatic, robust, and easy to use.

+##### NOTE: This is currently under heavy development, and hence I have not deployed it as a gem yet.
+So, if you wanna use it, use it wisely 😜

 ## Installation

 Add this line to your application's Gemfile: